-California law requires every dog over four months old to be vaccinated against rabies and licensed.
-All dogs in our licensing service cities must have a current license and comply with the law to utilize Pasadena Humane services.
+California law requires dogs four months and older to be vaccinated against rabies and licensed.
+All dogs in our service cities must have a current license and comply with the law.
+Licensing pets is now easier, modernized, and more valuable for all pet owners.

 LICENSING FAQ

 A pet license is an additional form of ID that indicates your pet has been registered with your city and vaccinated against rabies.
 All dogs age 4 months and older are required by law to be licensed in California.
-If you live in Bradbury or Monrovia, you must also license your cat.
+If you live in Bradbury, you must also license your cat.
 Pet licenses are issued as ID tags that must be worn on your pet’s collar at all times.
 Pasadena Humane has partnered with DocuPet to provide an enhanced pet licensing experience by offering a simple online experience, the free HomeSafe™ 24/7 lost pet service, and colorful designer tag options that double as a pet’s official license.
 This new service will improve the convenience of pet licensing, result in increased automation, improve customer service and support the animals here at Pasadena Humane.

 A license tag greatly improves the chance that your dog (or cat) will be returned home if they get lost.
 When you purchase a license, your pet is assigned a unique ID number that links to you as the owner.
 Better yet, if one of our animal control officers picks up your licensed dog (or cat) as a stray, they may be able to return the pet directly to your door.
-Each official Pasadena Humane license tag is now equipped with DocuPet’s HomeSafe™ 24/7 lost pet service, which includes a dedicated dispatch team working around the clock to locate and reunite lost pets.
+Each official Pasadena Humane license tag is now equipped with DocuPet’s HomeSafe 24/7 lost pet service, which includes a dedicated dispatch team working around the clock to locate and reunite lost pets.
 When lost pets end up in shelters, those with license tags get home faster, opening up shelter space for the animals that truly need it.
 License fees also help support critical community initiatives.

 The law requires that pets are up to date on their rabies vaccine.
 You must submit the proof of rabies vaccination along with your license application form.
 Additionally, license fees are discounted for pets that are spayed/neutered (proof required.)
 Pasadena Humane offers low-cost spay/neuter for dogs and cats.